Mending the Landscape with Crochet Artist Crystal Gregory

-Crochet artist shapes projects to soften the jagged edges of New York City
+Crochet artist, Crystal Gregory, shapes projects to soften the jagged edges of New York City

 The tendril of crochet splayed between razor wire is an incongruous sight, transforming the urban landscape by creating a focal point of beauty.
 Crochet artist Crystal Gregory, who was inspired to take up crochet by her grandmother, saw in the sharp edges of New York City the opportunity to underscore the city’s beauty.
 “The harshness and violence of the material city, the architecture, and the roads are all so beautiful,” Crystal says.
 “I started using crochet to mend the landscape.
 I fill in void areas by using cast-iron fences, park benches, and razor wire as my loom.”

 As she creates her art, Crystal’s actions develop a deeper meaning for her.
 “Labor, handwork, home, repetition, and pattern all play key roles in my ideas when I’m creating art.
 Crochet evokes messages of familiarity and the handmade.
 I am interested in using this charged material in my work because of the human connection we have with it.”